Author: Rob Brickman, 2018

-- Matrixed roles – When incidents and breaches occur, dozens of stakeholders, both internal and external to your organization, are affected by what happens.
-Your board, leadership, IT and Security, Business Continuity, Customer Support, Compliance, Legal, Regulatory, Risk Management, business partners and other functions all have a role to play…as do your customers.
+- Matrix roles – When incidents and breaches occur, dozens of stakeholders, both internal and external to your organization, are affected by what happens.
+Your board, leadership, IT and Security, Business Continuity, Customer Support, Compliance, Legal, Regulatory, Risk Management, Business Partners and other functions all have a role to play…as do your customers.

 - Funding – IT, Finance and other budgets may not have provided for the true costs of breach management, assessment and notification efforts.

 - Enforcement – the MBN requirements are new and confusing.
 The enforcement regime has yet to be defined by the Office of the Privacy Commissioner or the Attorney General.

 How Can TPG Help?
 The TPG “MBN Readiness Assessment”